 - Colorado Writing Project Fellow, Karen Crawford, coloradowritingproject.com

-School Climate Liaison Training, BVSD – I was the School Climate Liaison for one of the schools I worked at.
+- School Climate Liaison Training, I was the School Climate Liaison for the school.

-Math Add+Vantage, BVSD – I got a lot out of this exhaustive training series
+- Math Add+Vantage, I got a lot out of this exhaustive training series

 - Science Investigations Training

-FOSS Science program professional development.
+- FOSS Science program professional development.
 How to use FOSS kits in the classroom.
-BVSD

-Standards-Based Unit Design Professional Development Program, Division of Navajo Education.
-This was an extensive training program designed to teach me how to use the standards to drive curriculum development.
+- Standards-Based Unit Design Professional Development Program, Division of Navajo Education.
+Extensive training program designed to teach me how to use the standards to drive curriculum development.

-Equity in Education Leadership Cohort Group – This was a huge training, and one of my favorites.
-Unfortunately, even though the participants found this incredibly useful and meaningful, the district decided to eliminate the Equity program.
+- Equity in Education Leadership Cohort Group – One of my favorites.
+Unfortunately, even though participants found this incredibly useful and meaningful, the district decided to eliminate the Equity program.

 - Choices and Change Bully Prevention Training – Safehouse Progressive Alliance for Nonviolence

-The Devine Healing Rays – Certificate of Achievement Healing Practitioner from the Garden of Healing Energy, August 2005.
+- The Devine Healing Rays – Certificate of Achievement Healing Practitioner from the Garden of Healing Energy.
 Yep, apparently I can heal you with rays of light, at least that was what I learned about in this course I paid a bunch of money for in Sedona, AZ one time.
 Umm, I am skeptical that I can do any healing with light rays, and I’m pretty sure this certificate is useless.

-Service to Youth Award – An award from the Kiwanis Club of Meridian Hills in Indianapolis.
-Honestly, I can’t remember why they gave me this.
+- Service to Youth Award – An award from the Kiwanis Club.

 - Honor of Excellence Award, Little Singer School